Lyn is originally from Singapore. She holds a Diploma in Early Childhood Care & Education - Teaching from Seed Institute.

 Play gives children an early foundation for key concepts.
 When building towers of blocks, children learn about gravity, shapes and balance.
 Classmates cooking together in a play kitchen discover spatial concepts and gain fine motor skills.

 On the other hand, researchers have found that early childhood programmes devoted to rote learning at the expense of play afford children almost no long-term gains in academic achievement and other areas of development.
 UNICEF and the LEGO Foundation report that play is especially effective when it promotes student agency.
 This term describes the extent to which children can take an active role in directing their learning through play, choosing the materials they engage with and how they will engage with them.

-Providing an environment that encourages play and hands-on learning is the backbone of an inquiry-led, play-based curriculum, such as the early childhood programme at OWIS.
+Providing an environment that encourages play and hands-on learning is the backbone of an inquiry-led, play-based curriculum, such as the preschool programme at OWIS.

-Play-based Early Childhood programmes allow children to explore the world around them at their own pace and in their own way.
+Play-based nursery and kindergarten programmes allow children to explore the world around them at their own pace and in their own way.
 The AAP also notes that learning through play equips children with skills that will serve them well in the years to come.
 For instance, running a ‘pretend’ store improves children's verbal skills as they describe their "merchandise" and how to organise it.